anandubajith/nitc-mess-management/README.md

 - Signup/login
 - Add/List dues

-## Todo
+## What needs to be fixed

+- Add MongoDB aggregate field for totalDues
-- Add admin role, middleware
+- add admin dataview endpoint